 How To Apply For An SBA Microloan

 The first step in the application process is to find an SBA Microloan intermediary that lends in your area.
-To do this, you can get referrals from any financial institution where you have an established relationship.
-You can also use the Small Business Administration’s Lender Match tool to help you find lenders for Microloans and other SBA loan products.
+You can use the SBA’s Lender Match tool, or you can ask your financial institution for a referral.

 - Minimum of two years of business and personal income tax returns